martes 16 de noviembre de 2010

 Their mere presence in Europe enabled the Emperor to negotiate successfully the revolt's end.
 However, suspicion arose that the presumed uprising had been only a pretext for dark purposes.
 God knows better all this.
 The problem solved,

-the Emperor told our men to winter in Gallipoli.
+the Emperor told our men to spend the winter in Gallipoli.

 With these most outstanding feats, the almogávars had not less than fred Greek Anatolia from Karaman Turks, not only defeated but harshly broken.
 There was standing up, however, the Sultanate of Rum.